The Difference Between Ramadas, Pergolas and Gazebos

 Gazebos are usually situated in a space providing an attractive view and can be screened in on all sides to keep bugs out.
 They can also be fitted with an electrical supply for a fan, lighting or television.
 Because of their open structure, they make a great addition to a backyard with a garden, man-made pond or colorful landscaping.
 It’ll give you the perfect place to sit and relax both during the day and at night.

-When it comes to choosing a structure for your backyard, there are three main points to consider: location, style and use.
+When it comes to designing your backyard landscape and choosing a structure, there are three main points to consider: location, style and use.
 The climate plays a large part in which materials are best-suited for longevity because the last thing you want to do is prematurely replace your structure.
 The style should complement your backyard surroundings and your home.

 As for its use, if you want something for cozy entertaining any time of year, you’ll want a closed-roof structure.
 Open or latticed roofs are excellent for those warm summer days and nights.
 Based on these three considerations, you should be able to choose the perfect one to accent your backyard.